mycordaapp/registry/README.md

 // fine - we use the default ATriangle val triangle = reg.getOrElse(Triangle::class.java, ATriangle())

+// fine - even though there are multiple GreenThing class, there is a default provided val greenThing = reg.getOrElse(GreenThing::class.java, MySpecialGreenThing())
 ```

 Common interfaces and classes don't work well as they are too likely to be ambiguous.
 In practice this is rarely a